 The station has been built in the North Dock of West India Quay with four of the six station levels, forming a new retail destination.
 The upper 3 floors of the 115,000 sq ft retail provision opened in May 2015 and offers a mix of leisure operators including Everyman Cinema, Sports Bar & Grill and Poncho 8.
 The roof of the development includes a pavilion restaurant and a landscaped roof garden covered by an elegant, semi open-air lattice roof.
-The retail, leisure space and roof above the station is owned on a long lease by Canary Wharf Group.
+The retail, leisure space and roof above the station are owned on a long lease by Canary Wharf Group.

-The Crossrail service will offer 12 trains per hour in each direction during peak hours and deliver up to 32,000 passengers to Canary Wharf in the 3 hour morning peak.
-Journey times will be cut to many destinations across London including Canary Wharf to Liverpool Street in 7 minutes, Farringdon in 9 minutes and Heathrow (T1, T2 & T3) in 42 minutes.
+The Elizabeth line service will offer 12 trains per hour in each direction during peak hours and deliver up to 32,000 passengers to Canary Wharf in the 3 hour morning peak.
+Journey times will be cut to many destinations across London including Canary Wharf to Liverpool Street in 7 minutes, Farringdon in 9 minutes and Heathrow (T1, T2 & T3) in 39 minutes.
 The Crossrail network will bring an additional 1.5 million people within a one and a half hour commute of the central business districts of London.